georgiee/angular-workshop-skipbo/slides/slides-day02.md

 ^ if you don't unsubscribe, the stream could receive data when the component is gone already.

+[.footer: Chapter 04 — RxJS: RxJS in the wild]

 ---

 [.code-highlight: 1, 3, 7]